RaniaSelam/Introduction-to-Network-Structuring-and-Security/README.md

 </br>
 <h3>Prerequisites</h3>
 <p>
-Before we begin, for those who have never worked with networking, I strongly recommend familiarizing yourself with the basics at least first.
+Before we begin, for those who have never dealed with networking, I strongly recommend familiarizing yourself with the basics at least first.
 You can check out the networking section of the <a href="https://www.w3schools.com/cybersecurity/cybersecurity_networking.php">W3Schools Cybersecurity Networking</a>, which is informative but concise enough.

 Moving forward, you'll need a platform that suits you to create your network diagram.
 Personally, I use <a href="https://isoflow.io/">Isoflow</a>, which I find clear and user-friendly.
 </p>